d3sprog/abm-sheets/qualitative-study/abm-introduction.md

 In this flocking simulation, each agent represents one bird.
 A bird has attributes such as the `x` and `y` coordinates, `speed` and `angle`, based on which it moves in the two-dimensional space.
 Based on certain rules, each bird (agent) finds its neigbours (other birds in its proximity) and steers towards the flock.

-Agent-based simulations are useful in scenarios where we know the behaviour of individual units of the system and based on this behaviour we need to uncover the collective behaviour of the population.
-In this way, we can uncover phenomena that were previously unknown and come to new conclusions about a system that we model.
+Agent-based simulations are useful in scenarios where we can assess the behaviour of individual units of the system and based on this behaviour we need to uncover the collective behaviour of the population.
+In this way, we can uncover phenomena that were previously unknown and come to new conclusions about the system that we model.